-It is important to develop a business continuity plan to assist in ensuring that critical systems and data functions can be maintained when the system is operating under constraint, for example, when bandwidth is limited.
+It is important to develop a business continuity plan to assist in ensuring that critical systems and data functions can be maintained when the system is operating under constraint, for example, when bandwidth is unexpectedly limited below established thresholds.

 6.4.6.C.01.
 Control: System Classification(s): All Classifications; Compliance: SHOULD